|

 Nasturtiums

-Some gardeners claim nasturtiums can help repel pests like aphids, Colorado potato beetles, Mexican bean beetles, and squash bugs.
+Some gardeners claim nasturtium companion plants can help repel pests like aphids, Colorado potato beetles, Mexican bean beetles, and squash bugs.

-Nasturtiums can also be grown as a ground cover to provide welcoming environments for beneficial ground beetles and spiders and act as a mulch crop to keep the ground cool and moist for your celery plants.
-The flowers can also act as a trap crop.
+Grow nasturtiums as a ground cover to provide welcoming environments for beneficial ground beetles and spiders and act as a mulch crop to keep the ground cool and moist for your celery plants.
+The flowers can also act as a trap crop, luring the pests away from your food crops.

 Marigolds